-How can the wonders and oddities of the world be captured in a functional and durable way?
+How do you capture the wonders and oddities of the world in a functional and durable way?

 For centuries, such oddities have often been preserved in curio cabinets, sustaining their worldly wonder.
 Historically used to both display and protect objet d’art and items of special interest, the curio cabinet has existed as a silent storyteller for generations—a treasure trove of memory.

-We strive to create heirloom-quality blankets worthy of display in any home and in any curio cabinet, whether inherited from the past or yet to be discovered.
+We strive to create heirloom-quality pieces worthy of display in any home or curio cabinet, whether inherited from the past or yet to be discovered.
 Our aim is to empower both nature and community by working with skilled hands and sourcing natural materials, creating new keepsakes to both admire and use for years to come.

-CURIO PRACTICE creates upon the traditional lands of the Wurundjeri, Dja Dja Wurrung and Taungurung Peoples of the Kulin nation, and recognises them as the original custodians of these lands.
+CURIO creates upon the traditional lands of the Wurundjeri, Dja Dja Wurrung and Taungurung Peoples of the Kulin Nation, and recognises them as the original custodians of these lands.
 We pay respect to Elders past, present and emerging, and acknowledge that sovereignty has never been ceded.